pinout-xyz/Pinout.xyz/src/en/overlay/enviro-phat.md

 -->
 #Enviro pHAT

-Coupled with a Pi Zero, Enviro pHAT is an affordible mix of sensors, ideal for monitoring server rooms, bedrooms, ballrooms or anything you might want to observe.
+Coupled with a Pi Zero, Enviro pHAT is an affordable mix of sensors, ideal for monitoring server rooms, bedrooms, ballrooms or anything you might want to observe.
 It also includes a 4-channel ADC, for adding sensors of your own.
 It works with all of the 40-pin Raspberry Pi variants - 3/2/B+/A+/Zero.

 Features: